R4qun3/Eldoria/Eldoria/Draft/Species/Raqunes/Solyrians.md

 As a race deeply connected to elemental energies, Solyrians may exhibit subtle manifestations of their powers.
 Glowing embers or faint sparks may dance along their skin or hair, symbolizing their affinity for fire.
 Their footsteps might leave faint trails of soldering earth or wisps of wind, showcasing their atonement to earth and air.

 In summary, the Solyrians possess a majestic and imposing physical appearance that reflects their elemental affinity.
 Their robust builds, fiery or earthy skin tones, and intricate patterns symbolize their deep connection to the forces of fire and earth.
-Their attire and subtle elemental manifestations further emphasize their inherent bond with nature and their ability to manipulate and control elemental energies within the world of Eldoria.
+Their attire and subtle elemental manifestations further emphasize their inherent bond with nature and their ability to manipulate and control elemental energies within the world of [[Eldoria (world)]].

 <hr>